Looking for the perfect one week in Portugal itinerary? Maybe one that includes castles, boat tours, and plenty of food and wine? Look no further!

 ➤ Sintra is only 25 km away from Lisbon and the travel time is about 30 minutes by train (which is the recommended mode of transport if you want to go on your own).
 Take the train from Lisbon’s Rossio Station which is close to the popular tourist areas and easily accessible.

 ➤ If you’re looking to visit the palaces with a guide, then it makes a lot of sense to book a day tour from Lisbon.
-This one brings you to not only Sintra and the Pena Palace, but also Cascais and Cabo da Roca (other two great destinations near Lisbon).
-It’s affordable and it comes with free cancellation up to 24 hours before the tour.
-CHECK IT OUT
+This one brings you not only to Sintra and the Pena Palace, but also Cascais and Cabo da Roca (other two great destinations near Lisbon).
+It’s affordable and it comes with free cancellation up to 24 hours before the tour. ➥ BOOK IT HERE

 THINGS TO DO & PLACES TO VISIT IN SINTRA